Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Introduction

-This is the challenge \textit{Ensured Energy} addresses.
+This is the starting point of the present study, which proposes serious gaming as a tool to sensitize the broader public to energy transition.
 Serious games allow players to immerse themselves in scenarios and are thus beneficial in gaining attention, simplifying information processing, and inducing emotion towards decision-making.
 This approach is expected both to facilitate opinion formation in players and to contribute to a more accurate analysis of preferences \cite{aubert_review_2018, kahneman2003maps, Chapman_Johnson_2002, doi:10.1146/annurev-psych-010213-115043}.
 Furthermore, through the use of a serious game, a variety of scenarios and disruptive events can be presented, testing how preferences for the configuration of an energy system are context dependent \cite{gordon_serious_2020, yiannakoulias_decision_2020}.

+One crucial precondition for serious games to unfold these positive properties is that they are able to attract and engage players.
+Therefore, the guiding question of the present study is: \textit{Can a serious game about energy transition function as an effective tool to engage a wider audience?} Investigating this question provides insights on the potential of serious games to reach the broader population.
+Only if players really engage with the game and if game engagement goes beyond the typical gamers' group of young male individuals, we can expect that a serious game could eventually ``make a difference'', e.g., by enhancing the population's awareness and comprehension of a complex issue like energy transition.

+To answer the question, we present the development and design of the online game \textit{Ensured Energy} (see Figure \ref{fig:screenshot1}) in which players experience an accurate simulation of current and future energy provision and are asked to secure Switzerland's energy supply until 2050, thereby managing the transition towards a sustainable future.
+In addition, we propose a novel approach to embed the serious game into a large-scale population survey as a randomized intervention, which enables us to test in how far it is able to engage the broader population.
+More specifically, we use the information collected in the survey to study characteristics of the players compared to non-players.
+Furthermore, we can compare the treatment group (who was sent to the game in the middle of the survey) and the control (who was only informally invited to the game at the end of the survey) with respect to their game engagement.

-Against this background, a public opinion survey investigating individual preferences around energy transition was augmented by incorporating a serious game.
-This procedure extends previous methods in public opinion research in two distinct ways.
-Firstly, the game can be integrated into the survey as a sophisticated information treatment, providing participants with structured insights into complex energy transition pathways.
+Our approach extends previous methods in public opinion research in two distinct ways.
+Firstly, the game can be conceptualized as a sophisticated information treatment, providing participants with structured insights into complex energy transition pathways.
+Our study informs about the potential of such games to indeed ``treat'' respondents of a broader population sample.
 Secondly, the game itself can capture context-specific preferences by immersing participants in hypothetical but realistic future scenarios.